zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 header up to which HMC version or Z machine generation the metrics are defined.

 The following table shows the mapping between HMC metric groups and exported Prometheus metrics in the standard metric definition.
+Note that ensemble and zBX related metrics are not covered in the standard metric definition (support for them has been removed in z15).
 For more details on the HMC metrics, see section "Metric Groups" in the :term:`HMC API` book.

 ====================================  ====  ===========================  ======================
 HMC Metric Group                      Mode  Prometheus Metrics           Prometheus Labels